The 5 Most Important Rules of Proper Telephone Etiquette

 With so much attention being placed on online communication, whether it’s via email and social media, it seems that conversing with your actual voice is a lost art.
-However, answering the telephone is still a big part of the experience for many businesses.
+However, answering the telephone and phone etiquette are still a big part of the experience for many businesses.

 Most people who call you will hang up if the phone doesn’t get answered after five or six rings.
-The patient customers will wait as long as they need to, but if you answer after the 20th ring, you can be sure that they won’t be in a good mood on the other side of that telephone conversation.
+The patient customers will wait as long as they need to, but if you answer after the 20th ring, you can be sure that they won’t be in a good mood.

 If it takes you forever to answer the phone, the customer’s first impression is that you’re either lazy, have no manners, or that you simply don’t care.
-And that’s a huge no-no when it comes to telephone etiquette.
-They might also think that you are understaffed or disorganized.
+And that’s a huge no-no when it comes to phone etiquette.
+They might also think that your business is understaffed or disorganized.

-A common question that comes up is what you’re supposed to do if you are dealing with a customer live and the phone begins to ring.
-The proper etiquette is to ask the customer politely if they would mind if you took a second to answer the phone.
+A common phone etiquette question is what to do if you are dealing with a customer live and the phone begins to ring.
+In this case, it is recommended to ask the customer politely if they would mind if you took a second to answer the phone.
 Most will appreciate the fact that you asked first, and tell you that it’s fine.
-In such a case, they’ll be willing to wait to speak to someone most of the time.

 Practicing this tone of voice will help you when you need it most.
 If you’ve had a hard day at work and politeness is the last thing on your mind, the fact that you have practiced your delivery should enable the polite voice to kick in naturally, no matter how you are really feeling at that moment.

 There will be times when you are unable to help the customer and you will need to connect them to the right person.
 Notice that we said “connect” and not “transfer.”
 Customers who are “transferred” frequently feel like they are being passed off.
 They also complain that having to tell their story to more than one person is just a waste of time.
 And the word “connect” just sounds a whole lot friendlier than the word “transfer.”